nolanrdavenport/portfolio/README.md

 The University of Texas at Dallas

 ## Purpose
-The purpose of this repository is to showcase my programming projects.
-Unfortunately, only a few of my projects are showcased because I was too young and immature during highschool to save my projects on a cloud and most of them were lost one way or another.
+The purpose of this repository is to showcase the few projects throughout highschool that I saved.

 ## Experience
 Java (3 Years)